NikhilMunda/OverQuack-Remastered/README.md

 ## 🫡 Acknowledgments

 This is the REMASTERED version of [VexilonHacker/OverQuack](https://github.com/VexilonHacker/OverQuack) and some [dbisu/pico-ducky](https://github.com/dbisu/pico-ducky).
-I liked their project so I thought on tweaking and fixing the Codes.
+I liked their work and project so much that I thought on tweaking and fixing the Codes.
 I love Raspberry Pico W 💕 how well it worked with OverQuack code.

 ## 🚀 Features